waleedconan/child-protection-sql-portfolio/docs/README.md

    Inline comments guide logic and calculations.

 2. **View Dashboards**
-   Use the `.pbix` file (if provided) or browse screenshots in the [visuals folder](https://github.com/waleedconan/child-protection-sql-portfolio/tree/main/visuals).
+   Use the `.pbix` file or browse screenshots in the [visuals folder](https://github.com/waleedconan/child-protection-sql-portfolio/tree/main/visuals).

 3. **Understand Data Relationships**
    See the ERD in the [docs folder](https://github.com/waleedconan/child-protection-sql-portfolio/tree/main/docs) to understand database design.